 Step 2: Rinse off the detergent and stained area with cool (not warm or hot) water.

-Step 3: If this has not removed the stain continue on to step 4.
-Otherwise, launder in the hottest water the fabric will allow to get out the stain, and either chlorine bleach if the fabric will allow it, or color bleach if not.
+Step 3: If this has not removed the spot continue on to step 4.
+Otherwise, launder in the hottest water the fabric will allow to get out the stain, and either chlorine bleach if the fabric will allow it, or color safe bleach if not.

-Step 4: If the above method did not remove the stain, create a presoak solution to place the stained fabric in for at least 30 minutes, and possibly as long as overnight.
-This presoak solution should contain 1/4 cup of chlorine bleach (oxygen bleach if chlorine bleach is not safe on the fabric) and one gallon of water.
+Step 4: If the above method did not remove the stain, create a presoak solution to place the fabric in for at least 30 minutes, and possibly as long as overnight.
+This presoak solution should contain oxygen bleach and water.

 Step 5: After presoaking, follow step 3 above and launder as directed.